kenny5660/compiler_JS/README.md

       compiler_js .\test\test_js_files\quickSort.js --print_ast

-Print to file with operator '>' have problems in windows with unicode, but you can use '-o' argument for print to file.
+Print to file with operator '>' have problems with unicode in windows, but you can use '-o' argument for print to file.

       compiler_js .\test\test_js_files\quickSort.js --print_ast -o ast.txt